Help Technology Keep Information Flowing

 Get ready to build, maintain and protect network systems.
 Secure, always-on networks are critical to business success today, and companies need experienced professionals to help build and maintain those networks.

 Gear up for your future with an Associate Degree in Network Systems Administration from DeVry University.
 With this degree program, you can take steps toward a more fulfilling new chapter by earning your associate in network administration online, or in a blended campus and online setting.

 Get to Know Our Associate Degree in Network Systems Administration

 Computer and communication networks support all kinds of technologies, from long-distance file sharing to instant messaging.
-Building and maintaining these networks is the responsibility of network systems administration pros.
-An associate degree in Network Systems Administration from DeVry can prepare you with the skills needed to build and maintain such network systems.
-Our degree program gives you the opportunity to prepare for certifications such as the Cisco Certified Network Associate (CCNA).
+Network systems administrators are responsible for building and maintaining these networks.
+An Associate Degree in Network Systems Administration from DeVry can help prepare you to pursue work in the technology field by helping you develop the skills needed to build and maintain these systems.
+Our degree program also gives you the opportunity to prepare for certifications such as the Cisco Certified Network Associate (CCNA).

-You’ll also work with experienced professors and learn the tools and techniques embraced by industry leaders such as Cisco Systems to install and configure routers & switches, troubleshoot common problems and monitor network performance.
-Become familiar with technologies that you may experience out in the field when you enroll in this program.
+While enrolled in this program, you'll work with experienced professors to learn the tools and techniques embraced by industry leaders such as Cisco Systems.
+You'll also find out how to install and configure routers and switches, troubleshoot common problems and monitor network performance.
+Throughout your time in this program, you'll become familiar with technologies that form the foundation of the modern workplace.